ADGEfficiency/programming-resources/computers.md

 ## Threads

-flow of execution through the process code
+Flow of execution through the process code

-lightweight process
+Lightweight process

 Allow parallelism

 ## Memory management

-moves processes back and forth between the main memory and the disk during execution
+Moves processes back and forth between the main memory and the disk during execution

 - keeps track of each and every memory location
 - checks how much memory is to be allocated to processes